JBZoo/CSV-Blueprint/README.md

 Of course, you'll want to know how fast it works.
 The thing is, it depends very-very-very much on the following factors:

-* The size - width and height of the CSV file.
+* The file size - width and height of the CSV file.
 The larger the dataset, the longer it will take to go through it.
 * The dependence is linear and strongly depends on the speed of your hardware (CPU, SSD).
 * Number of rules used.
 Obviously, the more of them there are for one column, the more iterations you will have to make.
   Also remember that they do not depend on each other.